 - Moisturize.
 Moisturizers can help keep your skin barrier strong and healthy, which is especially important if you’re going to be wearing a mask during your shift or working in a dry environment.
 If you have acne-prone or oily skin, you might choose a more lightweight cream.
 On the other hand, those with dry, sensitive, or eczema-prone skin might choose a thicker cream.
 Moisturizer will also act as a barrier against the friction and irritation caused by your mask while keeping your skin hydrated throughout your shift.
 Pro tip: apply moisturizers to slightly damp skin for optimal hydration.

 - Don’t forget the lips and hands.
 Your face isn’t the only thing that you have to keep moisturized during your shift—your lips and hands are just as important.
-Apply a lip balm or lip mask to prevent your lips from becoming dry and chapped.
+Apply a lip balm or lip mask (this one definitely lived up to the Tik Tok hype) to prevent your lips from becoming dry and chapped.
 You can also apply hand cream or keep some in your bag or locker to use on break if you can’t wear it while working.

 - Mask up.
 Masks made with lightweight fabrics might cause less maskne than ones made with heavier fabrics.
 However, many night-shift workers are not able to control what type of mask they wear at work.
 While you might not be able to choose the type of mask you wear, you can control how clean your mask is.
 Always wear a clean mask to give your skin the best protection against bacteria and irritants.
 Consider also not wearing makeup under your mask as this can further irritate your skin.